holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/02_bayesian_theory/bayesian_worksheet.md

 Jordan | 1    |  Make

 1. What is `P(Make)`?
-In English, what is the probability of a free throw being made?
 ```

 ```

 2. What is `P(Make | Jordan)`.
-In English, what is the probability a free throw being made given Jordan is the shooter?
 ```

 ```

-3. Explain what you did to calculate the previous question.
+3. Explain what you did to calculate the previous question and how the addition of the `|` made it different from the first question.
 ```

 ```

-4. What `P(Make | Rose in half 1)`?
+4. What is `P(Make | Rose in half 1)`?
 ```

 ```

-5. Explain what you did to calculate the previous question.
+5. Explain what you did to calculate the previous question and how the addition of the `|` made it different from the first question.
 ```

 ```